nzerik/hello-world/README.md

 # hello-world
-What documents are written about and inside of GitHUB? https://docs.github.com/en/github
+What documents are written about and inside of GitHub? https://docs.github.com/en/github